 The Bank is party to litigation cases, which arise due to the nature of its business and are not expected to have material effect on the Bank's financial position.
-In addition, since the establishment of the Bank, the Bank has engaged in various material litigation cases, most of them related to financial assets and liabilities transferred from Landsbanki Íslands hf. (now LBI hf.) to the Bank.
 The Bank has formal controls and policies for managing legal claims.
 After professional advice has been obtained and estimations on any possible amount have been made, the Bank takes the necessary steps to mitigate any adverse effects which the claims may have on its financial standing.

-Below is a description of pending or threatened proceedings against the Bank which may have a significant effect on the Bank's financial position or profitability if not ruled in favour of the Bank.
+Below is a description of pending proceedings against the Bank which may have a significant effect on the Bank's financial position or profitability if not ruled in favour of the Bank.